 Clearly these suggestions may not be reasonable options for many if not most carers.
 If you do decide that any of these suggestions might work for you then consider the following:

-- Whether you can rent out a spare room to a lodger will depend on your tenancy agreement so speak to your housing association or council housing office first.
-You should also check how any rent you charge might affect your benefits.
-The rent will be counted as income but some of this can be disregarded.
+- whether you can rent out a spare room to a lodger will depend on your tenancy agreement so speak to your housing association or council housing office first - you should also check how any rent you charge might affect your benefits as the rent will be counted as income but some of this can be disregarded

 Discretionary Housing Payments

-If you are not able to pay the extra rent or move to a smaller property – for example, because you have a specially adapted house – you can apply for Discretionary Housing Payments from your local council.
+If you are not able to pay the extra rent or move to a smaller property – for example, because you have a specially adapted house or you depend on local informal support – you can apply for Discretionary Housing Payments from your local council.

 Discretionary Housing Payments are funded by a limited sum of money and most councils will not award Discretionary Housing Payment on an ongoing basis.
 Therefore, these payments may only be a temporary help while you look to find another solution to the problem.